Habibur Rahman (police officer): Career

 Habibur Rahman is one of the initiators of the Bangladesh Police Liberation War Museum at Rajarbagh Police Lines, Dhaka.

 In December 2012, when Habibur Rahman was deputy commissioner (headquarters) of the Dhaka Metropolitan Police (DMP), he founded the Police Blood Bank.
 It operates out of the Central Police Hospital, Rajarbagh, where anyone, not only police, can donate blood.
 The blood is supplied to anyone in need, with priority given to donors.

 To curb the illegal drug trade in Savar, Habib met with Bede (snake charmer) community leaders to discuss how to rehabilitate families involved in the narcotics business.
 He involved Bedes in community policing and instituted training programs in driving, sewing, and computer use.
 He created economic opportunities for them and built roads, mosques, and schools for them and for trans women, another community neglected by society.

 Through the Uttaran Foundation, which he established and chairs, Habibur Rahman has supported members of the transgender community starting their business ventures such as beauty parlors, dairy farms, and tailors.

-Habibur Rahman also founded an organization called Uttaran Foundation in 2017.
+Habibur Rahman also founded an organization called the Uttaran Foundation in 2017.
 Though it has informally been active since 2013.
 Habib also established a boutique house named "Uttaran Fashion" for underprivileged people.

 Habibur Rahman became general secretary of the Bangladesh Kabaddi Federation in 2016.
 On 29 August 2018, he was elected vice-president of the Asian Kabaddi Federation.

-Habib received International Mother Language Award - 2023 for his outstanding role on research collaboration on language.
+Habib received the International Mother Language Award - 2023 for his outstanding role in research collaboration on language.
 His contribution to the collection of Thar language, the almost extinct mother tongue of the Bede community.
-He also received the JoJo International Iconic Star Award 2023 from head of state and Governor Melaca, Malaysia, for his tireless endeavors to improve the livelihoods of Bedes and his book 'Thar' on their endangered language.
+He also received the JoJo International Iconic Star Award 2023 from the head of state and Governor Melaca, Malaysia, for his tireless endeavors to improve the livelihoods of Bedes and his book 'Thar' on their endangered language.

-In 2022, Habib was appointed head of the Tourist Police and Syed Nurul Islam replaced him as the deputy inspector general of Dhaka Range.
+In 2022, Habib was appointed head of the Tourist Police, and Syed Nurul Islam replaced him as the deputy inspector general of Dhaka Range.